-The third layer of policy suggestions refers to the operational level of employment promotion with two principles.
+62. The third layer of policy suggestions refers to the operational level of employment promotion with two principles.
 The principle of coordination points out the importance of a collaborative framework among different governmental bodies under which employment promotion policy can be implemented in the most efficient manner.
-The governmental bodies including macrolevel monitoring organizations, statistics and data providers should be involved more profoundly in employment promotion.
+The governmental bodies including macro-level monitoring organizations, statistics and data providers should be involved more profoundly in employment promotion.
 The principle of accuracy asks for a more scientific evaluation mechanism, a refined classification management, and more precise intervention procedures.

-Mid-term evaluation of the 13th FYP and preliminary proposals for inclusion in the draft of the 14th FYP on issues of social security, draft report by Mr. Song Xiaowu evaluation of social protection policies in the 13th FYP and the preliminary framework of proposals for the 14th FYP.
-He pointed out that his team took a rather different approach towards the research topic compared with that of Professor Yang's team: the evaluation part is rather general and brief and the major focus is put on the proposals for the 14th FYP.
+IV.
+Mid-term evaluation of the 13th FYP and preliminary proposals for inclusion in the draft of the 14th FYP on issues of social security, draft report by Mr. Song Xiaowu

+63. Mr. Song takes over the floor to introduce the research done by his team on the evaluation of social protection policies in the 13th FYP and the preliminary framework of proposals for the 14th FYP.
+He points out that his team took a rather different approach towards the research topic compared with that of Professor Yang's team: the evaluation part is rather general and brief and the major focus is put on the proposals for the 14th FYP.
 There are altogether 8 sections under the proposals of social protection, but only 7 of them will be elaborated at the presentation because the one on urban-rural coordination is still under development.